 When is a Construction Phase Plan prepared?

-Work cannot be started on a construction project until the plan is prepared so the principal contractor must have it completed before work begins.
-However, the document typically contains answers to problems identified in the pre-construction information plan so the contractor may need this to be completed before drawing up the CPP.
+Work on a construction project cannot begin until the Construction Phase Plan (CPP) is prepared, meaning the principal contractor must ensure it is completed before any construction activities start.
+However, the CPP typically contains answers to problems identified in the pre-construction information plan.
+As such, the contractor may need to complete this first before drawing up the CPP.

 When should a Construction Phase Plan be updated?

 Depending on the nature of the work, some details of the project may not be certain or finalised when work is due to begin.
-Because of this, the plan should be a live document to be updated as and when details that were not available at the beginning of the project are clarified and assessed.
+Because of this, the Construction Phase Plan should be treated as a live document, regularly updated as new information becomes available or details previously unclear are clarified and assessed.
+While smaller projects may not require frequent updates, the CPP should be revised if there are any significant changes to the plans or schedule to ensure it remains accurate and reflects the current scope of work.

 Construction worker filling out risk assessment form